cartesi/docs/cartesi-rollups_versioned_docs/version-1.5/deployment/self-hosted.md

 A reader node consumes information from the blockchain but does not participate in the validation process.
 It will not generate any claims.

-To make your node a reader node create or modify a `.cartesi.env` file in your project directory and set:
+To configure your node as a reader node, create or modify a `.cartesi.env` file in your project directory and set:

 ```shell
 CARTESI_FEATURE_READER_MODE_ENABLED="true"